kaukana0/dashboard-migration/docu/pm/index.md

 https://ec.europa.eu/eurostat/cache/dashboard/globalisation

 The main differences lie in:
-- the look-and-feel: it should adhere to the new stylguide (2022/2023)
+- more dimensions to choose from (and therefore significantly more "combinations"; about 3000)
 - the logic of a certain dropdown-selectBox: it combines two dimensions "c_birth" and "citizen" and allows only for certain combination of selections
 - the logic of the max number of lines shown in the line chart (reagrding both, country select and c_birth/citizen select) - see also req750 and req350
 - the country's select box's "favourite star" functionality behaves differently (req580)